LidkeLab/smite/doc/UNMworkflows.md

   combined into single _BaGoL_ROIs.mat files.

-- Once BaGolized, use *Analyze the ROIS one-by-one* (statistics are collected for each ROI) or *Analyze a group of files of ROIs all together* (some statistics are combined like pair correlation) to detect clusters and produce clustering and other 2-color statistics.
+- Once BaGolized, use *Analyze the ROIS one-by-one* (statistics are collected for each ROI) or *Analyze a group of files of ROIs all together* (some ROI statistics are combined, like pair correlation) to detect and produce clustering and other 2-color statistics.
 The analysis results are saved for possible further processing.